MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-quantum-workspaces-with-the-azure-portal.md

 ## Create a quantum workspace

 You use the Azure Quantum service by adding a **Quantum Workspace** resource to your Azure subscription in the Azure portal.
-A Quantum Workspace resource, or Workspace for short, is a collection of assets associated with running quantum or quantum-inspired applications.
+A Quantum Workspace resource, or Workspace for short, is a collection of assets associated with running quantum or optimization applications.
 Because this is a private preview of Azure Quantum, the service is currently hidden from the view of the general public.

 To open the Azure Portal, go to https://aka.ms/quantum-workspaces and then follow these steps: